math-comp/analysis/README.md

 opam repo add coq-released https://coq.inria.fr/opam/released opam install coq-mathcomp-analysis
 ```
-Note that the package `coq-mathcomp-classical` and `coq-mathcomp-reals` will be installed as dependencies.
+Note that the packages `coq-mathcomp-classical` and `coq-mathcomp-reals` will be installed as dependencies.

 ### Manual installation